OzMaatuk/stock-prediction-deep-neural-learning/README.md

 ### Configuration

+**Class been deprecated, but parameters are still used outside a class context.**
 The configuration parameters for the project are stored in the `StockPredictionConfig` class.
 These parameters include:

 - **`ticker`:** The stock ticker symbol (e.g., "GOOG").